You will never have troubles finding incredible things do to in Rome.

-We all love Italian food, and one of the perks of visiting Rome is the chance of eating all the delicious pasta, gelato, saltimbocca, abbacchio (lamb), and the many specialties of Roman Kosher cuisine (did you know that one of the largest Jewish communities outside Israel lives in Rome, by the way?).
-One of the most fun things to do in Rome, that unveils at least some of the secret of Italian cuisine, is joining a cooking class.
-It’s a great way to learn a bit more about the Italian culture and way of life!
+Ok, joking.
+If you want to master the art of pasta, gelato, saltimbocca, abbacchio (lamb), and the many specialties of Roman Kosher cuisine (did you know that one of the largest Jewish communities outside Israel lives in Rome, by the way?), attending a cooking class is what to do in Rome.
+It’s also a great way to meet local families and learn a bit more about local culture and way of life.

 These are some of the best cooking classes in Rome: